Official tourism website for Northern Ireland

 One of Ireland’s oldest public libraries, this elegant Georgian building holds rare books, including a first edition of Gulliver’s Travels.
 A quiet, contemplative space with rich intellectual and architectural heritage.

-Option 2 and 3 Armagh Cathedrals - St Patrick’s Cathedral (Roman Catholic) and St Patrick's Church of Ireland Cathedral
+Option 2: St Patrick’s Cathedral (Roman Catholic) and St Patrick's Church of Ireland Cathedral

 Two cathedrals, both named after Saint Patrick, face each other from opposing hills - each with breathtaking architecture and a unique atmosphere.
 Enjoy peaceful gardens, stained glass, and panoramic city views.